ADDA-html-css/learn-HTML-CSS/w2-selectors-color-font/notes_w2.md

 - run through slides.
 - Show simple example, apply a class, apply an id
 - Show an example with both a class and id, see which one will be applied.
+- show how to select multiple things at once, separated by commas

 Class and ID Exercise
 HTML Class Exercise